 Make sure to stop the bleeding before shaving again.
 You can use a clean facial tissue to clean the area and absorb as much blood as possible.
 User “Raimundo” in the Acne.org forum recommends using a styptic pencil to stop the bleeding and prevent bacteria from spreading

-After shaving make sure to rinse the blade with alcohol to kill any bacteria present.
+After shaving, makes sure to rinse the blade with alcohol to kill any bacteria present.

 If you’re using safety razors, you can take off the whole blade and use a cotton ball to wipe both sides of it.
 Make sure to do the same before shaving.

-Rinse again with cool water to close down the pores.
+Rinse again with cold water to close down the pores.

 Some old school shavers recommend applying alum block to disinfect.
 Since this is a disinfectant, it will have a stinging sensation.

-After applying alum block, wait around a minute then apply a shave balm to hydrate and protect the skin from further irritation.
+After applying the alum block, wait around a minute then use a shave balm to hydrate and protect the skin from further irritation.
 Some of these products contain Aloe Vera that moisturizes the skin and has antimicrobial properties that help fight acne.